openownership/data-standard/docs/primer/index.rst

 Broadly, it:

-* improves the functionality of beneficial ownership information
+* improves the interoperability of beneficial ownership information
 * reduces the cost of producing, using, and maintaining beneficial ownership information
 * has a greater chance of meeting beneficial ownership transparency policy goals than unstructured data